 Maintaining crop hygiene is an important way to prevent spread of late blight.
 When planting avoid potential sources of infection such as outgrade piles or volunteer potatoes.
 Avoid short rotations, especially if it is known that the previous potato crop was blighted, or blighted volunteers were observed in the intervening years.
 Consider distance to watercourses as this may affect blight fungicide spraying options later in the season.
 Avoid discarding unplanted tubers in headlands as they could become sources of infection.
 Control volunteer potatoes.

 AHDB mapping of late blight outbreaks has shown that outgrade piles are a significant source of blight for crops.
 Minimise the number of tubers being put in the outgrade pile and adopt a zero tolerance approach to sprouting and production of green foliage on outgrade piles by taking action early; preferably covering with black plastic sheeting.
-If sheeting is not used early and the outgrade pile has been allowed to sprout, you should spray the pile as soon as possible with Reglone (Diquat) or glyphosate.
+If sheeting is not used early and the outgrade pile has been allowed to sprout, you should spray the pile as soon as possible with Reglone (Diquat) or glyphosate (please note diquat is about to be banned - the EU has proposed a market withdrawal date for diquat of 4 May 2019, with a use-up period for growers until 4 February 2020 and Defra will comply with this even after Brexit).
 Check outgrade piles regularly.
 Outgrade piles should be accessible but well away from your own, and your neighbour’s, potato crops and farm buildings.
 Try to locate piles on land not intended for any crop, especially any potatoes in the future.

 There is a risk of blight from infected seed.
 A single seed tuber with blight symptoms in every 100 tubers can produce at least two primary infection sources per hectare.
 In the right conditions this could start a blight outbreak in your crop.
 Check with your seed supplier where the seed was grown and what the blight risk was.
 Treat farm-saved seed with particular caution and don’t save seed from crops known to have had a blight infection.